-Our Baroque course this year is offered, for the first time, in collaboration with the Academy of Ancient Music (AAM).
-Our course director is the Music Director at AAM and all our instrument tutors are principals of their sections at AAM.
-They all work both as teachers and performers: Laurence Cummings as course director, voices and continuo, Bojan Čičić upper strings, Joseph Crouch lower strings, Leo Duarte woodwind and Mary Collins, baroque dance and stagecraft.
+Our Baroque course is offered in collaboration with the Academy of Ancient Music (AAM).
+Laurence Cummings, our course director, is the Music Director at AAM and all of our instrument tutors are principals of their sections at AAM.
+They all work both as teachers and performers.
 (Find out more about our tutors.)

-Love is in the air for this year’s Summer School as we perform selections from André Campra’s L’Europe Galante, an opéra-ballet combining solo songs, beautiful choruses and passionate baroque dance.
-Following on from the success of last year’s staged production of King Arthur, this year’s course gives us a rare opportunity to focus on the French baroque; we will closely examine instrumental and vocal treatises to allow students to perform this beautiful and eloquent musical language with greater authority.
-You no longer need to fear the ornamentation and you will absorb the agrémens and intricate textual inflections to ensure that you are completely at one with French style.
+Following on from the success of last year’s staged production of Campra’s L’Europe Galante, this year’s course gives us a rare opportunity to focus once more on the glorious musical epoch that followed the Restoration of the monarchy after years of a culturally starved Commonwealth.
+We will closely examine instrumental and vocal treatises to allow students to perform this beautiful and eloquent musical language with greater authority.

 Students will have the opportunity to work with a dynamic faculty including an inspirational dance specialist whose research and expertise is inspiring musicians to look afresh at the dance music which is at the heart of the Baroque repertoire.
 Learn more about baroque dance.

-Our 2024 summer course will be devoted to preparing and exploring Campra’s musical gem as well as giving opportunities to discover other treasures of the 17th and 18th centuries.
-We will be working towards a final performance of L’Europe Galante, involving all course participants, choreographed and staged by Mary Collins and directed by Laurence Cummings.
+Our 2025 Summer School will be devoted to preparing and exploring The Tempest, as well as giving opportunities to discover other treasures of the 17th and 18th centuries.
+We will be working towards a final performance of The Tempest, involving all course participants, choreographed and staged by Mary Collins and directed by Laurence Cummings.
 This will be a public performance in a Cambridge venue.

 Each day we will offer instrumental classes in sectionals, choral and orchestral sessions, with opportunities for smaller ensemble and individual sessions.
 The vocal allocations will be organised on arrival.
-Please indicate on application if you are interested in singing a solo and include a short sound clip of your singing.
+Please indicate on application if you are interested in singing a solo and include a short sound clip of your singing, and if you want to nominate a choice of possible Purcell songs for inclusion in the final performance, please feel free to do so.

 A typical day’s schedule might be: